salacika/DE1SQL/SQL1/README.md

 ```

 <a name="firstsql"/>
-# Our first SQL statements
+# Your first SQL statements

 List the table(s) of your database